Army of the Two Sicilies: Ferdinand I

+Ferdinand ascended the throne in 1759.
+He was briefly exiled from the mainland to Sicily in 1799, and then from 1806 to 1815.
+He was restored for the last 10 years of his life.

+Murat and Naples

-The army in mainland Italy collapsed in 1806, and Joachim Murat created from scratch the Army of the Kingdom of Naples (Napoleonic) based on French drill manuals and uniforms.
+The army in mainland Italy collapsed in 1806, and Joachim Murat created from scratch an army for the Kingdom of Naples based on French drill manuals and uniforms.
 Following Murat's fall from power, the mainland troops were integrated into King Ferdinand I's army.